siza94/linear_regression/README.md

 Data Engineer | Data Science Mentor

 📜 License
 This project is for educational purposes and does not hold any proprietary data or licensing constraints.
-The dataset is fictional and created for learning purposes by ExploreAI Academy.
+The dataset is fictional and created for learning purposes by ALX and ExploreAI Academy.

-🙏🏽 Acknowledgments
-Special thanks to ExploreAI Academy and ALX for providing the curriculum and guidance.
-Gratitude to the open-source community for the incredible tools that makeprojects like this possible—pandas, scikit-learn, matplotlib, and countless others.